krzemienski/awesome-from-stars/README.md

 * [aferrandi/dbtarzan](https://github.com/aferrandi/dbtarzan): To explore the tables of a database following their relations as defined in their foreign keys.
 * [rianhunter/dbxfs](https://github.com/rianhunter/dbxfs): User-space file system for Dropbox
 * [DataDog/dd-trace-java](https://github.com/DataDog/dd-trace-java): Datadog APM client for Java
+* [ddclient/ddclient](https://github.com/ddclient/ddclient): This is the new home for ddclient.
+Ddclient is a Perl client used to update dynamic DNS entries for accounts on 'Dynamic DNS Network Services' free DNS service.
+It currently supports a lot of different routers and a few different services.
 * [martyr-deepin/dde-desktop](https://github.com/martyr-deepin/dde-desktop): dde-desktop is now a part of dde-file-manager
 * [linuxdeepin/dde-file-manager](https://github.com/linuxdeepin/dde-file-manager): File manager for deepin desktop environment.
 * [didi/DDMQ](https://github.com/didi/DDMQ): DDMQ is a distributed messaging product with low latency, high throughput and high availability.